 The term ‘to toddle’ means to walk unsteadily and the child has a clumsy walk during this period.
 This stage marks the end of early childhood.
 During this period, the child ages two to three years old.
 This stage in a child’s life is where they undergo immense cognitive, emotional and social development.

-Here, the child ages from three to six years of age and is crawling for mobility.
+Here, a child is of age three to six years and is crawling for mobility.
 In this stage, the child crawls and eventually learns to walk, talk, eat independently, and become more aware of their surroundings.
 The child is more social and active during this period and intrigued to learn new things.

-Here, the child ages from nine to thirteen years of age and this period mark the beginning of adolescence.
+Here, the child is of age from nine to thirteen years and this period marks the beginning of adolescence.
 In this stage, the child grows into an adolescent, through a period called puberty.
 Puberty occurs during the initial stages of their teenage years, and that’s why adolescents are also called teenagers.
 In this stage, the teenager grows rapidly and physical changes begin to appear.
 These changes include hair growth, structural changes in body shape, voice cracking in adolescent males, breast growth in adolescent females and so on.

 The behaviour pattern also changes, as they are more independent in performing daily tasks.

-Human beings who age from 20 to 60 years of age are known as adults.
+Human beings who are between the age of 20 to 60 years are known as adults.
 Here, human beings are sexually mature and capable of reproducing.
 The body is fully developed by now, and the adult gains experience and responsibility.
 Adults have full mental and social development by this stage.

 7) Middle age:

 This is the time period of adulthood between the age of 30 to 50 years.

 8) Old age:

 When an individual reaches 60 or 65 years of age, they are called old people.
 This period starts from 65 years of age, until the end of their lives.
 During this stage, the intestine absorbs fewer nutrients from food sources.
 The physical capabilities of doing tasks are also reduced and they again depend on external support to do things.